seanslma/maki/Python/Dash/html/Span.md

 Div elements can also be used to create more complex layouts, such as navigation bars, menus, and product galleries.

 ## example of div and span
-Create an inline dropdown and single date picker
+Create an inline dropdown and single date picker. `Div` for vertical components and `[]` for horizontal components.
 ```py
 html.Div([
     html.Span(